darwino/darwino-documentation/Running the News Samples.md

 Connecting to the J2EE App from Mobile
 --------------------------------------

 To connect to a running instance of the J2EE application from either the Android or iOS applications, modify the connection settings in the `src/main/resources/predefined_connections_default.json` file in the `dwo-demo-commons-mobile` project, replacing `{0}` with the base URL of your Tomcat server in the first settings block.
-For example:
+For example, where the Tomcat server is "10.0.1.8" and running on port 8081:

     {
         "enabled": true,